 While we only bought the best quality food for Coco, we did allow him to have a little yogurt and flan from time to time.
-We didn’t give him milk to drink, so I thought a little creamy-like product would be OK once in a while.
-I found out that he only like passion fruit Yoplait yogurt and Kozy Shack Flan.
+We didn’t give him milk to drink, so I thought a little creamy-like treat would be OK once in a while.
+He always wanted what I was eating.
+One thing I enjoyed for a snack was an occasional cup of Yoplait yogurt.
+As a rare treat I would also partake in eating a small cup of Flan.
+I soon found out that he only like passion fruit Yoplait yogurt and Kozy Shack Flan.
 He could eat almost half a cup of either one if he was hungry.
 What a crazy cat and a brand specific snob like his daddy.

 Coco gets High

 When it finally came time to move to Las Vegas, we decided that were going to bring Coco as a carry on passenger.
 There was a $75.00 charge and the carrier had to fit under the seat.
 You also have to have proof of current shots.
 So, we brought him to his least favorite place in the world…the vet’s office.
 He prescribed kitty Xanax to relax him for the trip.
 He also gave us copies of his papers for his shots, which thankfully for Coco were all current.
 Due to his size, the Veterinarian wasn’t sure if he would need 1 or 2 pills, so he recommended trying the doses at home first to see how they worked.
 It made sense, since it would be a pain in the ass if he woke up on the plane in the middle of the flight.
 He ended up needing 1.5 pills to do the trick.
 The funniest thing in the world was watching him try to walk around when he was groggy.
 He couldn’t walk in a straight line.
 He finally found a convenient wall to lean on and you could just sense his relief, because things had stopped moving.
 He just sat there and fell fast asleep leaning against the wall.
 My poor little junky.